csc-training/geocomputing_course/materials/job_types.md

 ## GPU jobs

-A graphics processing unit (GPU, a video card), is capable of doing certain type of simultaneous calculations very efficiently.
-In order to take advantage of this power, a computer program must be reprogrammed to adapt on how GPU handles data.
+A GPU is capable of doing certain type of simultaneous calculations very efficiently.
+In order to take advantage of this power, a computer program must be programmed to adapt on how GPU handles data.
 For spatial computations on the GPU, check out for example [RAPIDS cuSpatial](https://docs.rapids.ai/api/cuspatial/stable/user_guide/cuspatial_api_examples/).
 [CSC's GPU resources](https://docs.csc.fi/computing/overview/#gpu-nodes) are relatively scarce and hence should be used with particular care.
 A GPU uses 60 times more billing units than a single CPU core.
 In practice, 1-10 CPU cores (but not more) should be allocated per GPU on Puhti.

 :::{admonition} More advanced topics - GPU
 :class: dropdown, seealso